 We believe in adhering to a balanced curriculum, which engages students in a variety of learning environments.
 Students will learn through whole group instruction, small group instruction, partnered learning, and independent investigations.
 Whenever possible students will learn “by doing” as they engage in “hands-on” activities.

 Third grade is a pivotal year for your child.
-It is a year where your child will first encounter The Connecticut State Mastery Testing.
+It is a year where your child will first encounter the Smarter Balanced Assessment Consortium (SBAC) testing.
 The demands and expectations are very high.
-As teachers, our goal is to instill both a love of learning and meet these very high standards.
+As teachers, our goal is to instill a love of learning and meet these very high standards.

 We look forward to working with you as partners in your child’s education.